1. Introduction to the Analytics in Kanbanize

 (2) Click on the ‘Save View’ button and name the view.

 (3) You can now select the view from the list and click on the three dots to open up the view settings.

-(4) If you want to update the view, you have to first select it from the list.
-You can now make the desired changes and when you are done, you have to open the view settings again and click the ‘Update’ button to update the configuration.
+(4) If you want to update the view, you must first select it from the list.
+You can now make the desired changes, and when you are done, you have to open the view settings again and click the ‘Update’ button to update the configuration.